sathvikaithala/Final_project/README.md

 ###### Changes Made Throughout the Process:

-#### Dashboard:
+#### Dashboard Process:

-We plan to use *Tableau* to create and host our dashboard.
+We used *Tableau* to create and host our dashboard.
 It will be directly tied to our Postgres database hosted on AWS via a direct connection.

 Here is the proposed layout for our dashboard.
 The storyboard is also visible in our [presentation](https://drive.google.com/file/d/10OQSpUDdGAvfv400hQJ3XEkmrohSWTQC/view?usp=sharing), on slides 15 through 18.